Engineering Department, Faculty of Science & Technology, Lancaster University, Lancaster, UK.

-Dr Emma Wilson (PDRA) Adaptive treatment and robust control (funder: EPSRC)
+Dr Emma Wilson (Senior Research Associate) Adaptive treatment and robust control (funder: EPSRC)

-Oliver Tate (PhD student) Adaptive treatment and robust control (co–supervisor: Dr David Cheneler) (funder: Lancaster University)
+Oliver Tate (PhD student) Energy management and control of micro-climate in buildings (co–supervisor: Dr David Cheneler) (funder: Lancaster University)

 Kieran Reeves (PhD student) Integrated dynamics, control and energy management of all–wheel–drive plug–in hybrid electric vehicles (co–supervisor: Dr Allahyar Montazeri)